 If you work long hours, then six meals are probably unsustainable, unless you’ve got someone else prepping your meals for you.
 Your diet should fit around your daily schedule.

 Is it low?
 Then you possibly require more meals split over the course of the day to ensure you can eat all of your calories.
 If it’s high, then you should probably save a bulk of your calories for later in the day, meaning less frequent meals.

 From personal experience, as well as working with clients, four meals per day seems to be the favourite when it comes to satiety, schedule and ensuring all calories are consumed.
 If you’re an early riser or your appetite is low, five meals may be preferable.

 Protein within every six hours has been shown to maximise muscle-protein synthesis, therefore it would seem reasonable for meals to occur within that time if preserving muscle is a priority for you.

 Example Template for 4 Meals Per Day

 Example Template for Five Meals Per Day

-Make your diet work for you, there’s no one size fits all, experiment, evaluate, adjust.
-The priority should and will always be ensuring you’re within a calorie deficit and you’re consuming enough protein to preserve muscle mass.
+Make your diet work for you, as there’s no one size fits all.
+Experiment, evaluate, adjust.
+For fat loss, the priority should and will always be ensuring you’re within a calorie deficit and you’re consuming enough protein to preserve muscle mass.